GenomicsAotearoa/hts_workshop_mpi/level3/06-assembly-choices.md

 ### Tuning the assembly

-Modern short read assemblers most commonly use an assembly strategy based on the analysis of short *k*-mer sequence fragments and the construction of a mathematical construct known as a de Bruijn graph.
-Compared with the more intuitive and traditional overlap layout consensus method, whereby sequences are aligned against each other, the de Bruijn graph approach scales much more efficiently with increasing input data.
+Modern short read assemblers mostly use an assembly strategy based on the analysis of short *k*-mer sequence fragments and the construction of a mathematical construct known as a de Bruijn graph.
+Compared with the more intuitive Overlap Layout Consensus (OLC) method, whereby sequences are aligned against each other, the de Bruijn graph approach scales much more efficiently with increasing input data.

 The challenge with this approach is that we are subdiving our sequences down into shorter fragments of *k* nucleotides in length and determining the optimal value for *k* is a difficult process.
 With values of *k* which are too short we are unable to resolve repeat regions (i.e. if the *k*-mer size is shorter than the repeat region, we cannot bridge it with our *k*-mers), yet if *k* is too large we lose sensitivity in joining sequences together.

-This is resolved in all modern assemblers by assembling the data with a range of *k*-mer sizes and then aggregating the results.
+This is resolved in all modern assemblers by performing assembling with a range of different *k*-mer sizes and then aggregating the results.
 When assembling with `SPAdes` the *k*-mer size(s) to assemble can be provided explicitly to the assembler or we can allow the tool to automatically increase the *k*-mer size from a short starting value until the tool determines that additional effort is no longer justified.

 ```bash
 # Automatic k-mer selection